Tools for collaboration between Montana’s faith leaders and scientists on behalf of our climate.

 Emerson Center for the Arts & Culture

-Faith, Science & Climate Action (FSCA) will hold a conference to empower faith- and science-oriented individuals and communities to learn how to act collaboratively on climate change and environmental justice issues.
+The Montana Faith & Environment Coalition is hosting the first Faith, Science & Climate Conference (FSCA) to empower faith- and science-oriented individuals and communities to learn how to collaborate on climate change and environmental justice issues.

 The FSCA conference will provide: